Quick Answer

 - Is it still valid?

-- Are you actually from a country that should use the translation route instead?
+- Are you actually from a country or region that should use the translation route instead?

 - Are you bringing the original documents, not just digital copies?